-4 Trends in number of incidents of illegal dumping, etc., and amount dumped
+(4) Trends in number of incidents of illegal dumping, etc., and amount dumped

-151 incidents of illegal dumping of industrial waste, a total of 76,000 tons of waste, were discovered in 2019, along with 140 incidents of improper disposal (56,000 tons).
+139 incidents of illegal dumping of industrial waste, a total of 51,000 tons of waste, were discovered in FY2020, along with 182 incidents of improper disposal (86,000 tons).
 Newly discovered cases of illegal dumping decreased considerably and steady results are being observed.
-Regarding improper disposal, new incidents were discovered in 2019; thus, elimination thereof has not yet been achieved.
+Although the number of cases of improper disposal is decreasing, it has not yet been eliminated, as new cases have been uncovered in excess of FY2019.